ecciv/ecciv/README.md

-My name is Victor Granlund, I currently work as an offshore wind foundations engineer.
+I'm Victor Granlund and I work as an offshore wind foundations engineer.